Machine Learning for Retail Demand Forecasting

 a.
 Parameter tuning: Rolling Mean for p days

-Before comparing Rolling Mean results with XGBoost; let us try to find the best value for p to get the best performance.
+Before comparing the Rolling Mean results with XGBoost, we should determine the optimal value of p to achieve the best performance.

 Minimum Error with Rolling Mean — (Image by Author)